Ellerslie, Edmonton (area)

 Ellerslie is an area in the southeast portion of the City of Edmonton in Alberta, Canada.
 It was established in 1999 through Edmonton City Council's adoption of the Ellerslie Area Structure Plan, which guides the overall development of predominantly residential neighbourhoods in the area.
 While City of Edmonton documents note that there are diverse stories related to Scottish settlers introducing the name Ellerslie, it is known that the name was applied to the local school district by 1895, and to the local post office in 1896, when it was still a rural area many kilometres south of the early boundaries of the recently (1892) incorporated Town of Edmonton.

 Neighbourhoods

 The Ellerslie Area Structure Plan originally planned for five separate neighbourhoods.
+In 2017, Ellerslie Neighbourhood 4 was removed and incorporated into The Orchards at Ellerslie.
 Today, the Ellerslie area includes the following: